 The programme gives you a thorough understanding of tools for identifying customer needs and business opportunities.
-You will be trained in the skills needed to manage the process of developing products and services.
+You will be trained in the skills needed to manage the process of developing and delivering products and services.
 A strong focus will be on the usage of different qualitative and quantitative tools.
 Another focus will be on production and delivery processes, in both manufacturing and service and on the tools and techniques for their improvement.
 You will acquire a number of competencies needed to manage improvement and change processes, whether they concern product development or production.
 These skills include leadership, project management and change management.

 The programme’s pedagogic frame is built on your participation and responsibility for your own learning process.
 Within the theoretical parts of the education and in order to improve your ability to present ideas both in written and oral form, you will write, present and discuss cases and term papers at seminars.